txt/aa24/docs/03landscape.md

 Landscap analysis:
 -  data mining/ optimization =  as a search across landscapes.
--  Given many examples of $(𝑋1, 𝑌1), (𝑋2, 𝑌2), ..$ etc then a learner $𝐿$ seeks some model $f$ that knows where parts of the 𝑋 landscape connect to particular parts of the 𝑌 landscape.
+-  Given many examples of $(𝑋1, 𝑌1), (𝑋2, 𝑌2), ..$ etc then a learner $𝐿$ seeks some model $f$ that knows where parts of the $𝑋$ landscape connect to particular parts of the 𝑌 landscape.